beatcracker/toptout/data/README.md

       "windows": "%USERPROFILE%\\.foobar\\config.cfg"
     },

-    // Path to object in the plaintext file.
+    // Selector of the telemetry channel control setting in the plaintext file.
     // Specify as GO regex (https://github.com/google/re2/wiki/Syntax)
     "selector": "^[ \\t]*telemetry[ \t](on|off)\s*$",

     "value": {
       // Use this value to opt-out of this telemetry channel.
+      // Specify full string.
       "opt_out": "telemetry off",

       // Use this value to opt-in into this telemetry channel.
+      // Specify full string.
       "opt_in": "telemetry on"
     },